DmitryDubovikov/FastAPI-Books/README.md

 # FastAPI-Books

-An example of simple FastAPI app with Uvicorn (GET and POST data), SQLAlchemy to CRUD operations and Alembic to manage migrations.
+An example of simple FastAPI app with Uvicorn (GET and POST data), PostgreSQL as database, SQLAlchemy for CRUD operations and Alembic to manage migrations.
 Deployed in Docker/Docker-Compose.

 To start: